Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 \csvautolongtable[
   table head={
-    \caption{Total durations of identified segments, their average length and counts of their occurrences in the material.}\label{total-segment-lengths}\\\hline
+    \caption[Identified daily segments and time spent on them]{Total durations of identified segments, their average length and counts of their occurrences in the material.}\label{total-segment-lengths}\\\hline
     \csvlinetotablerow\\\hline
     \endfirsthead\hline
     \csvlinetotablerow\\\hline